$0 Idaho Foster Care Quick-Start Checklist

 Medicaid Continuation After Adoption

-Children adopted from Idaho's foster care system often retain their Medicaid eligibility until age 18, regardless of the adoptive family's income.
-This is one of the most significant financial benefits of adoption from foster care, and it is entirely independent of the family's own insurance situation.
+Children adopted from Idaho's foster care system often retain their Medicaid eligibility until age 18.
+This is one of the most significant financial benefits of adoption from foster care; confirm the child's eligibility and coverage terms with the adoption worker.

 For a child with ongoing behavioral health needs — regular therapy, psychiatric medication management, specialist consultations — Medicaid continuation means those services continue to be covered without cost to the adoptive family.
 The alternative, private insurance, may not cover the same range of behavioral health services, and the out-of-pocket costs for intensive behavioral health treatment can run thousands of dollars per month.